nuhmanpk/SuperLogger/README.md

 To add a SuperLogger print statement to your code:

-1. Open a Python file in Visual Studio Code.
+1. Open a file in Visual Studio Code.
-2. Select the text you want to add a print statement for.
+2. Select the text you want to add a log statement for.
 3. Use the keyboard shortcut (e.g., Ctrl+Alt+P) or the command palette to trigger SuperLogger.
-4. SuperLogger will automatically insert a print statement below your selection with a random emoji and joke.
+4. SuperLogger will automatically insert a log statement below your selection with a random emoji and joke.

 ## Example